 Next door to La Dolce Vita on the main street this tiny restaurant with outdoor seating definitely requires a booking!
 La Pentolaccia was full each night we were in town – we clocked making a booking the second day.

 La Pentolaccia has two menus.
 One features seafood with different options for all courses.
-Really, there were enough seafood option for it to be an entire restaurant itself.
-There is then a second menu with meat and chicken and other non seafood options.
-There is a lot of choice.
+Really, there was enough seafood option for it to be an entire restaurant itself.
+There is then a second menu with meat and chicken and other non-seafood options.
+There is a lot of choices.